Nagasaki, Japan: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Ensure that you pick the correct type.
-The vast majority of adapters available are just plugs and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you find the right kind.
+Most adapters available are simply plugs and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+This one should be appropriate for most places.

 Airplane phone mount